cyrilf/milanito.github.com/about.md

 in computer science engineering in 2011, but I have been a geek about it for quite some times now.</p>

-<p>I work mostly on Android Apps, and on eb technologies such
+<p>I work mostly on Android Apps, and on web technologies such
   as PHP and Javascript (I did a bit of java too).</p>

 You can check out my differents profiles :